 Are there still barn find collections to be found?

 Barn finds might feel like finding a Spanish treasure Gallion at this point; either they’ve all been found, or they are unfindable.
 However, new and exciting classic car collections and hidden gems keep turning up.

 This YouTube video from Barn Find & Rescue graciously offers zero commentaries.
 It’s just an eight-minute onslaught of faded American classics.
 The silent walk through the magical field is overflowing with Plymouths, Fords, Cadillacs, and more.

 Watch these classic cars and enjoy

 The video opens with a shot of the main field in front of a barn with what looks to be a dozen or more unrestored classic American cars.
 You’ll notice the only sound in the video is gently lapping waves.
 Unlike so many of these videos where the YouTuber offers a running commentary, this video does the opposite.

-A few minutes into the video, the sounding of lapping waves subsides, and the distinctive chirp of summer bugs, a dog barking, and the distant sound of traffic takes over.
+A few minutes into the video, the sound of lapping waves subsides, and the distinctive chirp of summer bugs, a dog barking, and the distant sound of traffic takes over.
 Somehow, these sounds are no less pleasant.

 What kind of cars are in this massive collection?

 Of the many dozens of classic cars on this property, a few stand out as the most noteworthy.
 One of the most noticeable is the massive and commanding 1952 Pontiac Chieftain.
 According to HotCars, the Chieftain played a vital role in keeping customers interested in cars post-WWII because of its unique shape and size.
 The Chevy Nomad gets all the wagon attention from the ‘50s, but the Chieftain is the real wagon deserving of love.